Cloud9-ine/E-Voting_SPC/README.md

 1. Switch to the root folder, like ".../etovucca/".

-2. Run this command to initialization the database, you can always use this to flush the content and rebuild the database.

-       $ make initdb

-3. Switch to the CGI folder, like ".../etovucca/cgi-bin/", change the file permission for every CGI file inside this folder.
+2. Switch to the CGI folder, like ".../etovucca/cgi-bin/", change the file permission for every CGI file inside this folder.
 For example,

        $ cd cgi-bin
        $ chmod 755 home.cgi

-4. Switch to the root folder again.
+3. Switch to the root folder again.
 Run this command to compile the backend program and the frontend, and your frontend will start at localhost:8000.

        $ cd ..
        $ make